QuantEcon/lecture-python.myst/lectures/markov_asset.md

 Assume the existence of an endowment that follows growth process {eq}`mass_fmce`.

-The asset being priced is a claim on the endowment process.
+The asset being priced is a claim on the endowment process, i.e., the *Lucas tree* described above.

-Following {cite}`Lucas1978`, suppose further that in equilibrium, consumption is equal to the endowment, so that $d_t = c_t$ for all $t$.
+Following {cite}`Lucas1978`, we suppose  that in equilibrium the representative consumer's  consumption equals the aggregate endowment, so that $d_t = c_t$ for all $t$.

 For utility, we'll assume the **constant relative risk aversion** (CRRA) specification